 \textbf{Conditional Diffusion Transformer Architecture}.
 The architecture we use is a temporally autoregressive transformer model utilizing the efficient CDiT block (see Figure~\ref{fig:arch}), which is applied $\times N$ times over the input sequence of latents with input action conditioning.

-CDiT enables time efficient autoregressive modeling by constraining the attention in the first attention block only to tokens from the target frame which is being denoised.
-To condition on tokens from past frames, we incorporate a cross attention layer, such that every query token from the current target attends to tokens from past frames, which are used as keys and values.
-The cross attention then contextualizes the representations using a skip connection layer.
+CDiT enables time-efficient autoregressive modeling by constraining the attention in the first attention block only to tokens from the target frame which is being denoised.
+To condition on tokens from past frames, we incorporate a cross-attention layer, such that every query token from the current target attends to tokens from past frames, which are used as keys and values.
+The cross-attention then contextualizes the representations using a skip connection layer.